syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 ### SelectionChanging

 The [SelectionChanging]() event is triggered before any data point has been selected.
-This event is cancelable, and these details are contained in the following event arguments.
+This event is cancelable because it inherits CancelEventArgs which has a public property [Cancel]() that holds a Boolean value indicating whether to continue the segment selection or not, and below properties are contained in the following event arguments.

-* [NewIndexes]() - Holds the index of the currently selected data point.
+* [NewIndexes]() - Holds the index of the selected data point.
-* [OldIndexes]() - Holds the index of the previously selected data point.
+* [OldIndexes]() - Holds the index of the deselected data point.
-* [Cancel]() - Returns a Boolean value indicating whether to continue the segment selection or not.

 ### SelectionChanged

 The [SelectionChanged]() event is triggered after a data point has been selected.
 And these following details are contained in the following event arguments.

-* [NewIndexes]() - Holds the index of the currently selected data point.
+* [NewIndexes]() - Holds the index of the selected data point.
-* [OldIndexes]() - Holds the index of the previously selected data point.
+* [OldIndexes]() - Holds the index of the deselected data point.